Wildlife Protection Areas

-What are Wildlife Protection Areas?
+What are Wildlife Protection Areas

-The only exceptions to this provision are public areas where food preparation facilities are provided (ie. park picnic/BBQ areas) and places designated by a local Council as Wildlife Protection Areas.
+The only exceptions to this provision are public areas where food preparation facilities are provided (ie. park picnic/BBQ areas) and places designated by a local Council as a Wildlife Protection Area (WPA).

 In early 2008, a comprehensive assessment of North Sydney's birdlife was undertaken by ecological consultants Peter and Judy Smith.
 The subsequent Continuing Bird Survey Report indicated which Council bushland reserves currently supported the highest diversity of bird species.
 Particular emphasis for conservation action was placed on regionally significant species that are either listed as threatened, known to be in decline or have very specific habitat requirements.

-• Tunks Park, Cammeray
+- Tunks Park, Cammeray

-• Gore Cove Reserve / Smoothey Park, Wollstonecraft
+- Gore Cove Reserve / Smoothey Park, Wollstonecraft

-• Balls Head Reserve, Waverton
+- Balls Head Reserve, Waverton

-• Badangi Reserve, Wollstonecraft
+- Badangi Reserve, Wollstonecraft

-• Primrose Park / Folly Point, Cammeray
+- Primrose Park / Folly Point, Cammeray

-Each reserve is signposted and neighbouring properties informed of their cat prohibited status.
+Each reserve is signposted and neighbouring properties informed of their cat-prohibited status.
 Community education is ongoing and the Bushland Team regularly engages with residents adjoining reserves as well as our local school communities.

 Information on proven strategies that help transition domestic cats accustomed to roaming to a more confined environment is readily available on the internet.
-The Cat Protection Society of NSW recommends all cats be kept indoors, whilst being provided with a vibrant and stimulating environment.
+The Cat Protection Society of NSW recommends all cats be kept indoors, while being provided with a vibrant and stimulating environment.
 Doing so can result in your cat living a longer, healthier life.

 Council's Bushland Management Team periodically undertakes strategic trapping programs to remove feral cats from our WPAs.
 If through this process a domestic cat is trapped, it’s owner will be notified with a caution reminding the owner of their responsibilities under the Companion Animals Act.
-Repeated failure by a cat owner to appropriately manage their pet could result in fines up to $880.
+Failure by a cat owner to appropriately manage their pet could result in fines up to $880.

 Striking the Balance